 Due to the precision and experience required, extractions should be avoided at all costs.
-Chemical peels are also not wise to attempt on your own as they can cause pigment irregularities and even scar your skin permanently when they are misused.
-Even without these more advanced treatments, you can give yourself an hour of skin pampering that will reset your skin.
-Although nothing will replace the expertise and experience of a professional treatment, an at-home facial can maintain the health of your skin until your next opportunity to visit your esthetician.
+Professional-level chemical peels are also not wise to attempt on your own as they can cause pigment irregularities and even scar your skin permanently when they are misused.
+Even without these more advanced spa treatments, you can give yourself an hour of skin pampering that will reset your skin.
+Although nothing will replace the expertise and experience of a professional treatment, an at-home facial by yourself can maintain the health of your skin until your next opportunity to visit your esthetician.
 If you do want a professional facial peel, we recommend learning more information at your nearest Eminence Organics Spa Partner.

 Here is your step-by-step guide for giving yourself a quality facial:

 Step 1.
 Prepare Your Facial Products

 Make sure you pull your hair away from your face and secure it with a headband or towel so you can apply your skin care products easily.
 Now, it’s time for makeup removal!
 Start by applying an oil cleanser before rinsing or removing with a warm washcloth.
 If you’re battling against stubborn eye makeup, in addition to the oil cleanser, you can pour a little eye makeup remover onto a cotton pad and wipe your eyes gently.

 Step 2.
 Cleanse

 After removing your makeup, double-cleanse by massaging a small amount of another cleanser into your face and neck for 1-3 minutes (dilute with water if needed).
 Not only do facial massages allow your skin to better absorb the product, but they encourage the drain of build-up in your face that causes puffiness.
 Make sure to push the skin up as you massage to give your face a natural lift.
 Gently smooth forehead and eye area wrinkles as you go.
 This will relax the facial muscles.
 Rinse thoroughly.